 Donated Services and Goods - The Library recognizes donated services if they enhance nonfinancial assets or require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-Donated goods and services related to the library's special events totaled \$71,468 and \$47,200, respectively, for the year ended June 30, 2012.
+Donated services and goods related to the library's special events totaled \$33,362 and \$71,468 for the years ended June 30, 2014 and 2013, respectively.
 These amounts are included in donated services and goods revenue and fundraising expenses on the statement of activities.
-The Library also received donated property and equipment totaling \$11,400 and \$6,864,277 for the years ended June 30, 2013 and 2012, respectively.
+The Library also received donated property and equipment totaling \$730,220 and \$11,400 for the years ended June 30, 2014 and 2013, respectively.
 These amounts are capitalized and included in property and equipment on the statements of financial position and donated services and goods on the statements of activities.
-The Library also received donated rent from the City of Hartford totaling \$2,047,140 for the year ended June 30, 2013.
-This amount is included in donated services and goods revenue and allocated between program and management and general expenses on the statement of activities.
-As of June 30, 2012, there were no lease agreements with the City of Hartford and no donated rent was recorded.